haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 [web service](https://epub.press)
 for creating ebooks from a collection of web articles.)*

 EpubPress and I generally get along great.
 It serves my requests.
 It restores from errors.
-It does what is expected.
+It does what's expected.

 But all that being said, I'd noticed a persistent issue with EpubPress - **sometimes it would just stop talking to me** 😭.